NOTE: The deadline for 2024 natural and scenic area grant applications is April 1, 2024.

-How it works:
+How it works

-Cities, counties, townships and school districts.
+Cities, counties, townships, and school districts.

 Eligible projects include fee title acquisition and permanent easement acquisition.
-For more information, read the use guidelines in the Program Manual.
+For more information, read the use guidelines in the program manual.

 Project proposals must have a total project cost of at least $20,000.
 The applicant must be the intended owner and manager of the property to be acquired.

-Level of assistance:
+Level of assistance

-Grant funding available:
+Grant funding available

 The project review priorities will assess the natural resource qualities of the site such as endangered, threatened, rare or special concern species or communities, high quality native terrestrial or aquatic ecosystems, ecological viability, outstanding geological or physiographic features, protection of water quality and potential vulnerability to exotic species.

-Scenic qualities such as blufflands or other elevated terrain that afford an opportunity for viewing scenic vistas, viewing unique natural features, viewing unique historical or cultural features, and shoreland properties that offer scenic vistas across lakes or streams will be assessed.
+Scenic qualities such as bluff lands or other elevated terrain that afford an opportunity for viewing scenic vistas, viewing unique natural features, viewing unique historical or cultural features, and shore land properties that offer scenic vistas across lakes or streams will be assessed.
 Other review components include adjacent lands, educational and scientific values, open space and historical/cultural values and local government commitment.

-The Department of Natural Resources will review and rank applications during the spring of 2019.
-Preliminary grant awards will be announced in the summer of 2019.
+The Department of Natural Resources will review and rank applications during the spring of 2024.
+Preliminary grant awards will be announced in the summer of 2024.

-Department of Natural Resources
+Minnesota Department of Natural Resources

 500 Lafayette Road, Box 39

-St. Paul, MN 55155
+Saint Paul, MN 55155